WICG/bundle-preloading/subresource-loading.md

 ## Optionality and URL integrity

 Common to all mechanisms is ensuring the integrity and semantics of URLs, which is essential for the privacy-preserving properties explained above.
-To achieve this goal, the browser's use of resource bundles is optional and verifiable, in the following sense:
+To achieve this goal, the browser's use of resource bundles is optional and verifiable, in the following sense (credits for this idea go to Pete Snyder of Brave):

 Servers must make bundles faithfully represent what they would return with an independent fetch to the same URL, and browsers may enforce this, online, offline, or both.